rakeshvar/stacked_denoising_auto_encoder/README.md

-# stacked_denoising_auto_encoder
+# Stacked Denoising Auto-Encoder
-Stacked Denoising Auto-Encoder in Theano.
+In Theano.
 Using the mnist dataset.

 ## Running